Automate PowerPoint Slides Creation with Python

 You are a distribution planning manager in the logistics department of a fashion retail company.

-To perform analysis, you connect to the warehouse management system to extract and process data using an automated tool built with Python.
+To perform analysis, you connect to the warehouse management system to extract and process data using an automated Python tool.

-However, you have to spend time manually putting these visuals in slides for your weekly operational reviews.
+However, you have to manually add these visuals to slides for your weekly operational reviews.

 Objective